Volkstrauertag: History

-Modern form

 After the end of World War II, Volkstrauertag was observed in its original form in West Germany, beginning in 1948.
 The first central meeting of the German War Graves Commission took place in 1950 in the Bundestag in Bonn.
 In 1952, in an effort to distinguish Volkstrauertag from Heldengedenktag, its date was changed to the end of the liturgical year, a time traditionally devoted to thoughts of death, time and eternity.
 Its scope was also broadened to include those who died due to the violence of an oppressive government, not just those who died in war.

 Observation

 An official observation of Volkstrauertag takes place in the German Bundestag.
 The President of Germany traditionally gives a speech with the Chancellor, the cabinet and the diplomatic corps present.
 The national anthem and the song "Ich hatt' einen Kameraden" ("I had a comrade") are then played.
 Most Länder also hold their own ceremonies; veterans usually organize ceremonies that include a procession from the respective Church service to a war memorial, prayer by the pastor, speeches by the mayor and the veterans' chairmen, a military guard of honor, several wreaths are laid, and "Ich hatt' einen Kameraden"; where available, also with the attendance of a Bundeswehr officer as official representative.

 Because of the relation to Advent, the date is the Sunday nearest 16 November, i.e. in the period from 13 November to 19 November.